conceptsandtraining/doil/README.md

 * `docker volume rm <volume_name>` remove volume by name (ensure to delete mail, proxy and salt)
 * `docker network prune` removes all networks without dependencies
 * `sudo rm -rf /etc/doil /usr/local/lib/doil /usr/local/share/doil /usr/local/bin/doil ~/.doil`

+Otherwise, use the update script.

+1. checkout the newest master branch or copy and extract the zip
+2. cd into the unpacked directory
+3. execute sudo ./setup/update.sh in order to update **doil**
+4. you can remove the downloaded folder afterwards

 ## Dependencies